X-Files Timeline has been on the web since 1997! We are

 developed over countless hours and multiple viewings of X-Files episodes.

-It was begun around Christmas, 1996, at the request of a friend who needed
+The first drafts were written around Christmas, 1996, at the request of a friend who needed

 a basic timeline for an X-Files fan fiction project.
 It was later expanded